-Not all life insurance carriers underwrite in the same way, so working with an independent agency and life insurance broker like Quotacy is extremely beneficial.
-We have contracts with multiple carriers and, when you apply (and if you happen to choose a carrier that we know isn’t lenient when it comes to bankruptcy), we’ll give you other carrier options.
+Not all life insurance carriers underwrite in the same way, so working with an independent life insurance broker like Quotacy is extremely beneficial.
+We have contracts with multiple carriers.
+When you apply, if you happen to choose a carrier that we know isn’t lenient when it comes to bankruptcy, we’ll give you other options.

 You are by no means required to switch carriers, but the more options you have, the better your chances are of getting life insurance.